Hamza417/Inure/README.md

 ## Fun Fact about Inure

-Inure now comprises more than 200K lines and In a really large codebase written by a single person, Inure has zero memory leaks since the beginning, and still doesn't have even a single `WeakReference` anywhere in the project.
+Inure now comprises more than 200K lines and In a really large codebase written by a single person, Inure has zero memory leaks since the beginning, and still doesn't have a single `WeakReference` anywhere in the project.

 ## Features